Mark A. Johnson, PE

 - BS, Mechanical Engineering, University of Michigan, 1982

-Mark Johnson is an associate professor in the School of Technology and holds an adjunct faculty position in the Department of Mechanical Engineering-Engineering Mechanics at Michigan Tech.
+Mark Johnson is an associate professor in the School of Technology and holds an affiliated faculty position in the Department of Mechanical Engineering-Engineering Mechanics at Michigan Tech.

 Johnson’s areas of expertise are lean manufacturing practices, manufacturing and service-sector simulation, the design of experiments, power transmission using turbo-fluid machinery, and the design of hydraulic systems.
 He is the principal investigator on a project for General Motors Corporation: Characterizing Torque Converter Noise Generation at Various Speed Ratios to Enable Vehicle Efficiency Improvements.
 Johnson is active in several professional organizations, including the American Society of Mechanical Engineers, the Society of Automotive Engineers International, the Society of Manufacturing Engineers, the Experimental Aircraft Association, and the Soaring Society of America.